mgechev/runtime-parser-demo/docs.md

 Right after we instantiate the Runtime Parser, we invoke its `fetchDoc` method.
 The `fetchDoc` method is going to make an HTTP GET request to the `APP_SHELL_URL` that we declared above.

-Once we've successfully fetched the page that is intended to be used as an App Shell, we invoke the `parseDoc` method.
-This method will perform all the required transformations over the fetched template, in order to generate the final application shell.
+Once we've successfully fetched the page that is intended to be used as a template for the app shell, we invoke the `parseDoc` method.
+This method will perform all the required transformations over the fetched template in order to generate the final application shell.

-Finally, when the `parseDoc`'s execution completes, we cache the app shell locally.
+Finally, when the `parseDoc`'s execution completes, we cache the app shell template locally.

 ### Template Transformations

-In order to get a better understanding of what is going on behind the scene, lets take a look at the response that Universal is going to return once we make a request to `APP_SHELL_URL`:
+In order to get a better understanding of what the `parseDoc` method does, lets take a look at the response that Universal is going to return once the request to `APP_SHELL_URL` completes:

 ```html
 <!DOCTYPE html>